shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ```

 ### Filtering
 The platform provides a wide range of filter options.
-So it is possible to filter all the data of an entity and its associations.
-As long as a link exists between two entities, they can also be filtered.
+It is possible to filter all
+properties of an entity and its associations.
+As long as a link exists between two entities,
+they can also be filtered.

 The range of filter options includes the following classes:
 * `\Shopware\Framework\ORM\Search\Query\MatchQuery`
     * Allows to perform a string comparison (SQL: `LIKE`)
 * `\Shopware\Framework\ORM\Search\Query\RangeQuery`
     * Query of a range of values (SQL: `<=`, `>=`, `>`, `<` )
 * `\Shopware\Framework\ORM\Search\Query\TermQuery`
-    * Query to an exact value
+    * Query to filter for an exact value
 * `\Shopware\Framework\ORM\Search\Query\TermsQuery`
-    * Query on an exact value range (SQL: `IN`)
+    * Query to filter a set of exact values (SQL: `IN`)

-For these different filter options, there are the query containers, which allow you to link queries with each other or to negate them:
+To combine these different filter options, we have implemented query containers,
+which allow you to link queries with each other or to negate them:
 * `\Shopware\Framework\ORM\Search\Query\NestedQuery`
-    * Allows you to group multiple queries and associate them with an operator `AND` or` OR`
+    * Allows you to group multiple queries and associate them with an operator `AND` or `OR`
 * `\Shopware\Framework\ORM\Search\Query\NotQuery`
-    * Allows to negate each queries
+    * Allows to negate queries

 **Stack example:**